apenella/go-ansible/README.md

 The `AnsibleAdhocCmd` struct enables the generation of _Ansible ad-hoc_ commands.
 It implements the [Commander](#commander-interface) interface, so its method `Command` returns an array of strings that represents the command to be executed.
 An executor can use it to create the command to be executed.

+The package provides the `NewAnsibleAdhocCmd` function to create a new instance of the `AnsibleAdhocCmd` struct.
+The function accepts a list of options to customize the ad-hoc command.
+The following functions are available:

+- `WithAdhocOptions(options *AnsibleAdhocOptions) AdhocOptionsFunc`: Set the ad-hoc options for the command.
+- `WithBinary(binary string) AdhocOptionsFunc`: Set the binary for the ad-hoc command.
+- `WithPattern(pattern string) AdhocOptionsFunc`: Set the pattern for the ad-hoc command.

 The following code snippet demonstrates how to use the `AnsibleAdhocCmd` struct to generate an ad-hoc command:

 ```go